Trello vs Asana: PROs/CONs for Managing Projects & Tasks

-Before we actually perform a compare and contrast of Trello vs Asana, let’s have a bit of a look at Trello.
+Before we actually perform a compare and contrast, let’s have a bit of a look at Trello.

 They took a card-based or board-based approach.
-Trello is in fact based on the Kanban approach – which is essentially a visual way to manage tasks.
+Trello is based on the Kanban approach – a visual way to manage tasks.

 Essentially, (at least in my eyes) they mimicked a pinning board where each task is written on a sticky note and pinned to a board.
 Notes and collaboration then happen around this “card” pinned on the board.
-After having read more about Trello, even the founders of Trello had this in mind, they just wanted to mimic a brainstorm session on a board, with tasks being assigned to different people.
+Even the founders of Trello had this in mind.
+They mimicked a brainstorm session on a board, with tasks assigned to different people.

 In reality, rather than a pinning board, this is, in fact, the digitizing of the Kanban board.

-This visual approach, which allows you to view the current state of tasks quickly is surely a great way to look at progress, particularly from the point of view of a project manager.
+This visual approach, which allows you to view the current state of tasks quickly is surely a great way to look at progress.
+This is especially true from the point of view of a project manager.

-For this reason, I’ve seen Trello work very very nicely for the management of publishing websites, where blog ideas go from “Proposed ideas”, to “Approved”, “Awaiting Feedback”, “Published” and “Archived” … or whatever the stages would be appropriate for your publishing site.
+For example, Trello works very nicely for the management of publishing websites.
+Blog would progress from “Proposed ideas”, to “Approved”, “Awaiting Feedback”, “Published” and “Archived”.
+Even if the stages if your editorial process are different, you can just rename the columns to be appropriate for your own publishing site.

-Trello can also work very nicely for software development tasks – since once again specific software development tasks can move through a series of stages.
-You could have a full backlog of tasks which need to be done, pull tasks from the backlog, then see them through a series of progress stages such as “Waiting for review”, “In Development”, “Waiting for testing”, “Ready for release”, “Released” – of course you can apply the stages necessary for your company.
+Trello can also work very nicely for software development tasks.
+Specific software development tasks can move through a series of stages.
+You could have a full backlog of tasks which need to be done, pull tasks from the backlog, then see them through a series of progress stages such as “Waiting for review”, “In Development”, “Waiting for testing”, “Ready for release”, “Released”.
+Of course, you can change the stages to suit what is necessary for your company.

-Team members can then collaborate on the various cards on each board, tag each other when necessary, comment on tasks, add images, due dates, descriptions.
-Membership of a board means that the member can also create a checklist of tasks as necessary to complete the specific “job”.
+Team members can then collaborate on the various cards on each board, tag each other when necessary, comment on tasks, add images or attachments, due dates, descriptions, etc. Membership of a board means that the member can also create a checklist of tasks as necessary to complete the specific “job”.